 Don’t like when others make fun of them

-Explain why someone is getting something and someone not;
+Explain why someone is/is not getting something;

 The task should be difficult, but achievable